Convert Raisins from Grams to Tablespoon

 • seedless raisins

 Sultanas are the lighter, sweeter cousin of raisins, made from sulfur-treated white grapes.
 Both weigh 165 g per cup, so swap 1:1 by volume or weight and expect a brighter, honeyed flavour from sultanas.
-See our Sultanas converter.
+See what 100 grams of sultanas is in tablespoons.

 Craisins are sweetened dried cranberries, lighter (120 g vs 165 g per cup) and tart-sweet rather than caramel-sweet.
 Weigh when swapping and expect a sharper edge in oatmeal cookies and granola.
-See our Craisins converter.
+See what 100 grams of craisins is in tablespoons.

 Dried apricot halves are bigger, leathery pieces (135 g per cup) with a mellow fruit flavour.
 Use the halves converter when a recipe calls for whole halves rather than bite-sized raisins.
-See our Dried Apricot Halves converter.
+See what 100 grams of dried apricot halves is in tablespoons.

 Chopped dried apricots are diced into bite-sized pieces, close in weight to raisins (160 g vs 165 g per cup) but milder and tangier in flavour.
 Swap 1:1 by volume in breakfast bars and granola.
-See our Chopped Dried Apricots converter.
+See what 100 grams of chopped dried apricots is in tablespoons.

 Dates are sticky-sweet dried fruit, heavier than raisins (178 g vs 165 g per cup) and chewier.
 Swap 1:1 by volume in oatmeal cookies and fruit cakes when you want a deeper caramel note, and weigh when the fruit ratio matters.
-See our Dates converter.
+See what 100 grams of dates is in tablespoons.

 Dried figs are a touch lighter than raisins (150 g vs 165 g per cup) with a seedy crunch and a honeyed sweetness.
 Swap 1:1 by volume in oat slices, granola, and fruit cakes.
-See our Dried Figs converter.
+See what 100 grams of dried figs is in tablespoons.

 Out of raisins?
 See raisins substitutes →